 A buyer persona answers questions such as:

 - Demographic factors including their education, profession, their position, geographic location, interests, and aversions, etc.

 Once the buyer persona is ready, it’s time to craft content that matches the buyer persona through each stage of their journey through a high converting sales funnel.

 This is also where the marketing and sales teams identify KPI’s (Key Performance Indicators) and key objectives to predict success at each stage.
 You have to be able to identify what kind of content would be successful and necessary at each stage of the funnel and make sure they flow through the funnel to nurture the leads organically.
-Research suggests that only 36% of organizations rated their flow of content projects as excellent.

 Finally, it’s also possible to set a negative persona to identify whom not to target.